Colonial-Dev/fishtank/README.md

 `bx edit <NAME>` can be used to alter existing definitions; both commands will use a temporary file for editing.

-Shell-based definitions run in the same directory as the definition, and should look something like the below.
+Definitions run in the same directory as the definition, and should look something like the below.
 I use Fish, but the general structure readily translates to POSIX-compatible syntaxes.

 ```sh